Pole Vaulter Lukanovich

 Down to Brass Tacks - Chauvinism in the OlympicsAugust 21, 2008

-But while the Olympics are essential for furthering women in sport, the IOC shouldn't get a free pass to dismiss its stated ideals.
-The International Olympic Committee has a charter that states: "any form of discrimination with regard to a country or a person on the grounds of race, religion, politics, sex or otherwise is incompatible with belonging to the Olympic movement."
+But while the Olympics are essential for furthering women in sport, the IOC shouldn't get a free pass to ignore its ideals.
+The International Olympic Committee has a charter that states: "[...]any form of discrimination with regard to a country or a person on the grounds of race, religion, politics, sex or otherwise is incompatible with belonging to the Olympic movement."

 A terrific sentiment, but since the IOC completely ignores the charter in regards to gender discrimination, it has as much substance as jello on a hot day.
 The IOC has no problem whatsoever allowing nations that bar women from sport to compete at the Games - notably Saudi Arabia.

 The IOC is a hotbed of hypocrisy toward women within its own ranks - there was not a single female elected member until l981.
 Fast forward to 2008 and a mere 16 of the 110 members are women.
 Loads and loads of national Olympic committees do not include women: at an annual congress in Rio, in 2000, only 8 of 400 delegates from 192 countries were women.